hjwp/Test-Driven-Django-Tutorial/README.rst

 Our first test: The django admin
 --------------------------------

+In the test-driven methodology, we tend to group functionality up into bite-size chunks, and write functional tests for each one of them.
+You can describe the chunks of functionality as "user stories", if you like, and each user story tends to have a set of tests associated with it, and the tests track the potential behaviour of a user.

-In our test-driven methodology, what comes first is a "user story" - a description of our objective, in terms of what the user can do.
-We have to go all the way to the second page of the django tutorial to see an actual user-visible part of the application:  the django admin site.
+We have to go all the way to the second page of the django tutorial to see an actual user-visible part of the application:  the `django admin site`.

-So, our first test will track our first user story, and our first user story is that the user should be able to log into the django admin site using an admin username and password, and that we can see the "Polls" application as one of the options.
+So, our first user story is that the user should be able to log into the django admin site using an admin username and password, and that we can see the "Polls" application as one of the options.

 <pic>

-Open up a file inside the ``fts`` directory called ``test_polls_admin.py`` and enter the following code.
+Open up a file inside the ``fts`` directory called ``test_polls_admin.py`` and enter the code below.

 Note the nice, descriptive names for the test functions, and the comments, which describe in human-readable text the actions that our user will take.